• Skip to primary navigation

 Growing Food - Garlic

-Garlic can also be grown from bulbils.
-The bulbils will take 3 years to become full-size garlic.
+Garlic can also be grown from bulbils, which will take three years to mature into full-size garlic.
 Here is a video on planting garlic from cloves or bulbils (seeds).
-If you can’t see the video go here.
+If you cannot view the video, please click here.

 Harvesting garlic scapes